nrdg/afq/docs/about/infrastructure/aws/getting_started.md

 This will add a section to your `~/.aws/credentials` file with the access key id and secret access key that you got from the HCP for access to their data.
 Different credentials give you different priviliges.
-For example, the HCP credentials will only give you read priviliges on one
+For example, the HCP credentials will only give you read access to the HCP OpenAccess Amazon S3 Bucket.